ConnectedLib/course-in-a-box/modules/evaluation/_posts/2002-02-01-evaluation-questions.md

 ### Front-end evaluation

 Front-end evaluation occurs in the **Identifying** stage of a library program or service.
-It is similar to  user research and is used to inform the initial design of a program.
+It is similar to  user research and is used to inform the initial design of a program.<sup>2</sup>

 **Examples:**
 - What aspects of this topic are our youth interested in?